top of page

 Safety is when your body feels:

-• supported enough to try one small step
+• more able to try one small step

 This sense of “I’m ok right now” doesn’t come from mindset alone.

-For many of us, it’s shaped by our wiring, how deeply we feel, our sensory load, and what we’ve lived through — not just what’s happening around us.
+For many of us, it’s shaped by our wiring, sensory load, what we’ve lived through, and the conditions we’re trying to function inside — not just what’s happening in one moment.

 🗒️ Why This Changes Everything